chinmay4613/SentiXplorer/README.md

 Audio diarization to split input audio in sections according to different speakers, to analyse individual speaker sentiment.

+## Developer Support and Updates

+For support and inquiries related to **SentiXplorer**, please contact us at **sentixplorer@gmail.com**.
+We are here to assist you and address any questions or issues you may have.

+Stay Connected:

+- **Discord Community**: Join our active Discord community at [https://discord.gg/sentixplorer](https://discord.gg/twPCh7AM) to engage with our team, ask questions, and stay up-to-date with the latest developments of the project.

+We appreciate your interest and look forward to providing you with the best possible support and updates.

 ## :handshake: Contributors

 <table>